HOLOGRAPHICpizza/yamciso/trunk/YaMcIso/bin/Release/Readme.txt

 ﻿YaMcIso
 Yet another Minecraft Isometric image renderer
-Renders an isometric view of a dat format Minecraft level to a transparent png.
+Renders an isometric view of a dat or NBT (.mclevel) format Minecraft level to a transparent png.

 Application Parameters:
--map		The Minecraft dat file to render.
+-map		The Minecraft map file to render.

 -out		Filename of the png to save.